Chia-Network/chia-blockchain/docs/2-block-format.md

 9. If genesis, the total weight must be starting difficulty
 10. If not genesis, the total iters must be parent iters + number_iters
 11. If genesis, the total iters must be number iters

+## Hashes
+Unless specified otherwise, all hashes in the Chia protocol use SHA256.

+## Signatures
+All signatures in the Chia system are BLS (Boneh–Lynn–Shacham) signatures.

+Where applicable, prepend signatures are used, where the public key is prepended to the hash of the message, in order to prevent rogue key attacks.

+Aggregate signatures are also supported at the protocol layer (using non interactive aggregation).
+Signatures are all combined into a single signature for each block.

+The current specification for BLS signatures used is [this one](https://github.com/Chia-Network/bls-signatures/blob/master/SPEC.md), but there is a plan to switch to the [IETF/blockchain standard](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-00) when it is stable and implemented.